AGProjects/sylkrtc.js/API.md

 #### Conference.remoteIdentity

 Getter property which returns the remote identity.
 (See the `Identity` object).
 This will always be built from the remote URI.

+#### Conference.supportsAudio

+Getter property which returns if audio relaying/offer is supported by the server.

+#### Conference.supportsVideo

+Getter property which returns if video relaying/offer is supported by the server.

 ### Participant